Brijesh206/KotlinNearby/README.md

 <h1 align="center">Nearby Me</h1>
-- 🌱 This app will show you the places nearby you like neaby restaurant, hospital, school, stores.
+- 🌱 This app will show you the places nearby you like neaby Business, Store, Gas Pump, Restaurant.
 <hr>

 - Some screenshots of the app